-The last quarter saw substantial insider selling of Eversource Energy shares.
-In total, insiders dumped US$7.5m worth of shares in that time, and we didn’t record any purchases whatsoever.
-In light of this it’s hard to argue that all the directors think that the shares are a bargain.
+The last three months saw significant insider selling at Eversource Energy.
+In total, Executive VP & CFO Philip Lembo sold US$100k worth of shares in that time, and we didn't record any purchases whatsoever.
+This may suggest that some insiders think that the shares are not cheap.

 So What Do The Eversource Energy Insider Transactions Indicate?

-Of course Eversource Energy may not be the best stock to buy.
-So you may wish to see this free collection of high quality companies.
+But note: Eversource Energy may not be the best stock to buy.
+So take a peek at this free list of interesting companies with high ROE and low debt.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.